tiagoor/spo_apps/README.md

 The "spo_upload_app.sh" script is mainly based on the *find*, *cURL*, *sed*, and *awk* commands.
 These are generally readily available with any Linux or Unix distribution.

-The "spo_upload_app.sh" script does not cache any data and only maintains a reference file in order to find files only new than the date of the file thereof.
+The "spo_upload_app.sh" script does not cache any data and only maintains a reference file in order to find files only newer than the date of the file thereof.
 This is done to avoid re-uploading of files.

 ### Version History